Posted by on January 17, 2013 in Blog

 Years later, in 2007, Elshami arrived at Nancy Pelosi’s office, serving as then-communication director Brendan Daly’s deputy.
 When Daly left Pelosi’s office, Elshami moved to the position he currently occupies: communications director and senior adviser.
 Elshami will be replaced in that capacity by Drew Hammil when he moves to chief of staff.

-With his new appointment, the Washington Post will need to update Elshami’s profile page, but take a look at it for some more details on Elshami’s career up to this point.blog comments powered by Disqus
+With his new appointment, the Washington Post will need to update Elshami’s profile page, but take a look at it for some more details on Elshami’s career up to this point.comments powered by Disqus